j2store/userguide/others.md

 * ***Article ID of the Terms and Conditions***

-    The ID of the article that holds the Terms and condition is to be given here.
+    The ID of the article that holds the Terms and conditions is to be given here.